There is a small white house floating lazily on the waters of Lake Tisza in Hungary.

 The beautiful tiny house which looks like a fishing boat sails very calmly, and on the other hand the name says it all.
 Sneci in Hungarian means "snail".
 Coincidences?
 I don't think so: D

-The goal was just that: Bene and his clients wanted a houseboat that could take them slowly through the curved waterways of Lake Tisza.
-A tiny house built for leisure, to enjoy everyday life with the calm of the fishermen.
+The goal was precisely that: Bene and his clients wanted a houseboat that could take them slowly through the curving waterways of Lake Tisza.
+A tiny house built for free time, to enjoy everyday life with the calm of fishermen.

 The overall design of the boat is clearly and openly inspired by the fishing boat.
 Like the fishing boat it has a compact yet functional approach, and in this unusually comfortable guise.